 The White Saturation test evaluates how well your monitor handles bright highlight detail.
 If your display is poorly calibrated or has the contrast set too high, subtle details in clouds, snow, or bright skin tones will “clip” and appear as flat white blobs.

-⬜ The White Grid: We display a sequence of boxes with high RGB values (200, 244, 245, 246, 247, 248, 249, 250, 251, 252, 253, and 254).
+⬜ The White Grid: We display 16 near-white squares centered on the highlight-clipping range: RGB 235, 238, 240, 242, 243, 244, 245, 246, 247, 248, 249, 250, 251, 252, 253, and 254.

 🔳 The Background: The background is set to absolute white (RGB 255, 255, 255).